Supporting Organizations - Requirements and Types

 - Control means the practical ability to require the organization to perform any act which significantly affects its operations, or to prevent any such act.

 A supporting organization is classified as a Type I, Type II or Type III supporting organization based on the type of relationship it has with its supported organization(s).
-Type III supporting organizations are further classified as functionally integrated ("FISO") and non-functionally integrated ("non-FISO").
+Type III supporting organizations are further classified as functionally integrated ("FISO") and non-functionally integrated ("non-FISO"), as noted elsewhere.

-Type I. A Type I supporting organization must be operated, supervised or controlled by its supported organization(s), typically by giving the supported organization(s) the power to appoint and replace a majority of the directors or trustees of the supporting organization.
+Type I. A Type I supporting organization must be operated, supervised or controlled by its supported organization(s), typically by giving the supported organization(s) the power to regularly appoint or elect a majority of the directors or trustees of the supporting organization.
 The relationship between the supported organization(s) and the supporting organization is sometimes described as similar to a parent-subsidiary relationship.

 Type III.
 A Type III supporting organization must be operated in connection with one or more publicly supported organizations.
 All supporting organizations must be responsive to the needs and demands of, and must constitute an integral part of or maintain significant involvement in, their supported organizations.
 Type I and Type II supporting organizations are deemed to accomplish these responsiveness and integral part requirements by virtue of their control relationships.
 However, a Type III supporting organization is not subject to the same level of control by its supported organization(s).
 Therefore, in addition to a notification requirement, Type III supporting organizations must pass separate responsiveness and integral part tests.